Nazira: Demographics

 As of 2011 India census, Nazira had a population of 13,304.
 Males constitute 53% of the population and females 47%.
 Nazira has a literacy rate of 92.58%, higher than the national average: male literacy is 94.94%, and female literacy is 90.03%.
 In Nazira, 9.62% of the population is under 6 years of age.
-Nazira is mainly inhabited by Ahoms followed by the Assamese Muslims, Brahmins, Koch, Kalitas, Deories Kaibarta and tea tribes constitute the rest of the portion of the demographic chart.
+Nazira is mainly inhabited by Ahoms followed by the Assamese Muslims, Brahmins, Chutias, Koch, Kalitas, Deoris and tea tribes constitute the rest of the portion of the demographic chart.
 Besides Nazira also has a sizeable population from the tea tribes community, who were brought as labours from central India by British for Tea plantations.
 76.69% of population are Hindus and 22.23% are Muslims.
 Remaining 1.08% belong to other religions.

 Politics

 Nazira is part of Jorhat (Lok Sabha constituency).